 Types of regression testing

-There are different types of regression tests, each with the same goal of identifying bugs and issues but varying approaches.
+There are different types of regression tests.
+Each type has the same goal of identifying bugs and issues but with variations in approach.

 Complete or full regression tests